orticio/test/index.md

 ### research interests
 i study belief formation across development. in particular, i'm interested in how our belief formation mechanisms interface with the modern informational ecosystem in ways that may leave us vulnerable to misinformed beliefs.

-ongoing work is investigating (1) how children account for others' partisan bias, and (2) whether children's skepticism is sensitive to the informational quality of their environment.
+ongoing work is investigating (1) how children account for others' partisan bias, and (2) whether children's skepticism is calibrated to the informational quality of their environment.

 ### papers